(A) All affected areas shall be reclaimed in a timely manner:

 (2) To higher or better uses achievable under criteria and procedures of paragraph (D) of this rule.

-(B) The premining uses of land to which the postmining land uses are compared shall be those uses which the land previously supported if the land had not been previously mined and had been properly managed.
+(B) The premining uses of land to which the postmining land use is compared shall be those uses which the land previously supported, if the land has not been previously mined and has been properly managed.

 (2) The land may be returned to the undeveloped postmining land use category only if the land was categorized as undeveloped land prior to mining.